 'I try to carry on her spirit the best I can every day.
 And I felt like I needed to—but also I wanted to—give her father the opportunity.'

 Daniel Donnelly Jr. never got to see his daughter, Heather, walk down the aisle.
-However, earlier this year, he got the chance to experience what it would've been like when Diana Donnarumma—one of eight people who received organ transplants from Heather after she died in a 2017 car accident in Texas three days before her wedding—asked him to walk her halfway down the aisle on her wedding day.
+However, earlier in 2021, he got the chance to experience what it would've been like when Diana Donnarumma—one of eight people who received organ transplants from Heather after she died in a 2017 car accident in Texas three days before her wedding—asked him to walk her halfway down the aisle on her wedding day.
 "I try to carry on her spirit the best I can every day," Donnarumma told The Buffalo News.
 "And I felt like I needed to–but also I wanted to–give her father the opportunity."

 The 28-year-old fought back tears as Donnelly led her down the aisle before handing her over to her own father, Glen, to escort her the rest of the way so that she could marry her husband, Conlan Kreher.
 "It was honestly everything I could have hoped for and more," Donnarumma said of her dream wedding at Salvatore's Italian Gardens in Lancaster.
 "It was filled with emotions and laughter and tears and overwhelming joy."
 Speaking to Daily Mail about the emotional moments she shared with her organ donor's father, she said: "Before I walked down the aisle with Dan, I felt butterflies in my stomach.
 When he first saw me in my wedding dress he cried.
 Once I saw him crying, I started crying."